hilarion-works/basic-web-with-login/README.md

 ## Notes

-- Compromises were necessary due to the limited timeframe for completion items such as service polling for healthchecks with basic frontend/backend for login
+- basic frontend/backend for login and view for events

 ## AWS

 - A high level AWS arhitecture diagram

-## Bouns (Infrastructure as code)

-- Creating Load Balancer and EC2 with Auto Scaling Group using Terraform